Rafflesia arnoldii: Reproduction

 The buds take many months to develop and the flower lasts for just a few days.
 The flowers are dioecious – either male or female, thus both flowers are needed for successful pollination.

 When Rafflesia is ready to reproduce, a tiny bud forms outside the root or stem of its host and develops over a period of a year.
 The cabbage-like head that develops eventually opens to reveal the flower.
 The stigmas or stamens are attached to a spiked disk inside the flower.
-A foul smell of rotting meat attracts flies and beetles.The strong odor of decaying flesh produced by Rafflesia arnoldii is a key adaptation for attracting its pollinators.
+A foul smell of rotting meat attracts flies and beetles.
+The strong odor of decaying flesh produced by Rafflesia arnoldii is a key adaptation for attracting its pollinators.
 Chemical studies have shown that this scent is caused by sulfur-containing compounds such as dimethyl disulfide and dimethyl trisulfide, which are also present in decomposing organic matter.
 These compounds attract carrion flies (family Calliphoridae), which serve as the plant’s primary pollinators.
 The flies are deceived by the odor and coloration of the flower, mistaking it for decaying meat, and in the process transfer pollen between blooms.
 This highly specialized pollination strategy helps ensure reproduction in the dense rainforests of Sumatra and Borneo.
 To pollinate successfully, the flies and/or beetles must visit both the male and female plants, in that order.
 The fruit produced are round berries filled with numerous minute seeds.

 The flies Drosophila colorata, Chrysomya megacephala and Sarcophaga haemorrhoidalis visit the late flowers.
 Black ants of the genus Euprenolepis may feed on the developing flower buds, perhaps killing them.

-The pollination process faces significant challenges due to the brief flowering period and spatial separation of male and female plants.
-Successful fertilisation requires precise timing, as female flowers remain receptive for only 24–72 hours while male flowers release pollen during an equally narrow window.
-This temporal constraint, combined with the low density of flowering individuals in rainforest habitats, results in extremely low pollination success rates observed in field studies.

-After successful pollination, the developing fruit takes approximately 6–7 months to mature.
-Each berry contains an estimated 400–600 tiny seeds embedded in a lipid-rich pulp.
-Seed dispersal is believed to occur through small mammals like tree shrews and rodents that are attracted to the nutritious flesh, though direct observations remain scarce.
-The seeds must then encounter suitable Tetrastigma vine roots to initiate infection, making establishment exceptionally rare in natural conditions.